FrustratedGameDev/txts/slides/proj1c.md

 # Dimension Defined (cont.)

 * Autonomy for Funding:
- Traditonal funding sources( Venture Capitalists) and Crowdfunding.
+ Traditonal funding sources (Venture Capitalists/Investors) and Crowdfunding.
 How the funding controls the product.

 * Testing:
  There are circumstances where products have little to no documented testing strategy.
 Phases of Testing.